For the past several years, the conversation around personal growth has centered on habits.

 What comes next

-In the next article, I will show you how to combine ChatGPT with Discipline Rewards so AI can build your personalized mission and D/R can help you complete it.
+In the next article, I will show you how to combine ChatGPT with Discipline Rewards so AI can build your personalized plan and D/R can help you complete it.

 It is a simple workflow that takes less than five minutes to set up, and once you have tried it, you may never look at goal setting the same way again.